 A Fellow of the Institute of Chartered Accountants of England and Wales, Alex’s early career was spent at Ernst & Young and more recently working for the global banks Morgan Stanley and then UBS.
 Her specialist area is financial reporting and disclosure and she is a member of related professional groups, including the independent Enhanced Disclosure Task Force.
 Alex became involved with the Friends of the Clergy Corporation in 2006 and was appointed as their Treasurer.
-She became a Treasurer of Sons & Friends in 2016 and also serves on the Finance & Investment Committee and Strategy and Debt Working Groups.
+She became a Treasurer (vice chair) of Sons & Friends in 2016 and serves on the Finance & Investment Committee (which she chairs) and the Strategy Working Group.

 Andrew has had a long and distinguished career in the City of London.
-He is Clerk Emeritus of the Founders’ and Basketmakers’ Companies, an Honorary Assistant of the Tax Advisors’ Company, a Governor of Christ’s Hospital and a trustee of a number of trusts including the Lord Mayors 800th Anniversary Trust, the United Guilds Service, a Director of the French Hospital and of the Livery Companies Mutual Insurance Company, given fifteen years service on industrial tribunals and served as Master of the Founders Company.
-Andrew joined Sons & Friends of the Clergy in December 2013 and currently serves on the Debt Working Group.
+He is Clerk Emeritus of the Founders’ and Basketmakers’ Companies, an Honorary Assistant of the Tax Advisors’ Company, a Governor of Christ’s Hospital and a trustee of a number of trusts including the Lord Mayor's 800th Anniversary Trust and the United Guilds Service.
+He is also a Director of the French Hospital and of the Livery Companies Mutual Insurance Company, given fifteen years service on industrial tribunals, as well as serving as Master of the Founders Company.
+Andrew joined Sons & Friends in 2013 and currently serves on the Governance Implementation Group.

 Tom was an international banker until his retirement in 2003.
 He was elected a Common Councilman of the City of London in 2002 and is currently a Member of the City’s Finance Committee, Investment Committee, Culture Heritage & Libraries Committee, Markets Committee, and Gresham Committee, a Board Member of the Museum of London, the Barbican Centre, a Governor of Guy’s & St Thomas’ NHS Foundation Trust, and is Chairman of the Trustees of Stour Music Festival in Kent.
 He is a Liveryman and Past Master of the Tylers & Bricklayers’ Company.
-Since 1996 he has been a Trustee of Sons & Friends of the Clergy, and also serves on our Finance & Investment Committee.
+He has been a Trustee of Sons & Friends since 1996, and also serves on our Finance & Investment Committee.

-David was ordained deacon in 1975 initially serving in the Notting Hill Team Ministry before moving to St Augustine’s Kilburn.
+David was ordained deacon in 1975, initially serving in the Notting Hill Team Ministry before moving to St Augustine’s Kilburn.
 Following a spell as Selection Secretary and Vocations Advisor for ACCM, he became Team Rector of Wickford and Runwell in the Chelmsford Diocese and then Diocesan Director of Ordinands.
 In 2001 David was appointed Archdeacon of Southend and then, following a reorganisation of archdeaconries, Archdeacon of Chelmsford in 2012 until his retirement in January 2016.
-David became a Trustee of Sons & Friends of the Clergy in 2012 and serves on the Strategy and Debt Working Groups.
+David became a Trustee of Sons & Friends in 2012 and serves on the Strategy Working Group and Grants Committee.

 After reading law and history at Trinity Hall, Cambridge, Jonathan worked for members of Parliament as a researcher and secretary, before moving to posts within charities and various voluntary organisations including Director of the Paul Hamlyn Foundation in 1988.
 He was Diocesan Secretary for Chichester diocese from 1992 to 2009 and now has responsibility for supporting retired clergy, their spouses, and widows and widowers of clergy living within the diocese.
 Jonathan is involved in a number of charities, voluntary organisations and housing associations as trustee, board director or volunteer.
-Jonathan joined Sons & Friends of the Clergy as a Trustee in 2012 and serves on the Strategy and Debt Working Groups.
+Jonathan joined Sons & Friends as a Trustee in 2012 and serves on the Strategy Working Group and Governance Implementation Group.